-- The partitioning of Missouri into aquatic ecoregions;
+- The partitioning of Missouri into aquatic ecoregions.

 - Collecting macroinvertebrate samples from each of the reference streams to establish numeric criteria based on the reference communities.

 Missouri began the development of biological criteria for wadeable perennial streams in 1993 and began collecting data to establish numeric biological criteria in 1994.
 Because of the recent inclusion of smaller streams in Missouri’s Water Quality Standards, the next phase of biological assessment will be the collection of macroinvertebrate data and calculation of biological criteria for headwaters and small creeks throughout the state.
-Through the course of numerous studies the Biological Assessment Unit of the Water Quality Monitoring Section has made more than 2,000,000 macroinvertebrate identifications.
+Through the course of numerous studies the Biological Assessment Unit of the Water Quality Monitoring Section has made more than 2 million macroinvertebrate identifications.

 The former Laboratory Services Program, currently named the Environmental Services Program, came into being in 1976 as a result of the combination of the Clean Water Commission and Air Conservation Commission laboratories.
-The laboratory, currently known as the Chemical Analysis Section (CAS), was housed in what is now a furniture store located at 2010 Missouri Blvd. in Jefferson City.
+The laboratory, currently known as the Chemical Analysis Section (CAS), was housed in what is now a furniture store located at 2010 Missouri Blvd., Jefferson City.
 This building also housed several other programs within the department at that time.
 The lab was located at the very back of the building and consisted of only three rooms, very little analytical equipment and poor lab design.

 In 1992, the Missouri legislature enacted the public drinking water primacy fee to support the department’s efforts to ensure Missourians have access to adequate water that is safe to drink.
 The primacy fee provides critical funding for laboratory services and activities the state must perform in order to maintain delegation of the federal drinking water program.
 This delegation is called “primacy.”
 In states that have primacy, public drinking water systems are regulated by a state agency instead of the EPA.
 Without this fee, the department would lack the funding to implement critical regulations necessary for protecting public health and the quality of Missouri's public water supplies.
-As a result of this 1992 legislation, the Department of Natural Resources, and what is now the Public Drinking Water Branch, was granted primacy by the EPA and the ESP/CAS laboratory in turn became the primacy laboratory for chemical analysis.
-Over the next couple of years the laboratory began increasing its overall number of staff, instrumentation, and method capabilities to meet the analytical needs for what has become an additional 20,000 plus samples per year.
+As a result of this 1992 legislation, the Department of Natural Resources, and what is now the Public Drinking Water Branch, was granted primacy by the EPA, and the ESP/CAS laboratory in turn became the primacy laboratory for chemical analysis.
+Over the next couple of years, the laboratory began increasing its overall number of staff, instrumentation and method capabilities to meet the analytical needs for what has become an additional 20,000 plus samples per year.

 Currently, the CAS serves as the State of Missouri’s environmental laboratory and drinking water primacy laboratory.
 CAS provides analytical testing and support vital in protecting Missouri’s residents and natural resources.
-This analytical testing provides the data necessary to evaluate and make decisions concerning drinking water safety, air and water quality, and a variety of other department projects concerning natural resource protection.
+This analytical testing provides the data necessary to evaluate and make decisions concerning drinking water safety, air and water quality and a variety of other department projects concerning natural resource protection.

 In addition, the Missouri State Highway Patrol and the Special Projects Unit have delivered specialized technical training to more than 1,000 law enforcement officers allowing them to safely enter and dismantle clandestine laboratories.
-The Department of Natural Resources has also provided millions of dollars of respiratory and personal protective equipment to agencies throughout Missouri that they might not otherwise been able to obtain preventing an untold number of exposures, injuries or worse.
+The Department of Natural Resources has also provided millions of dollars of respiratory and personal protective equipment to agencies throughout Missouri that might not otherwise been able to obtain, preventing an untold number of exposures, injuries or worse.

-As part of an expansion, in 1996, the department was able to place emergency responders in each region across the state.
+As part of an expansion in 1996, the department was able to place emergency responders in each region across the state.
 Benefits of decentralizing response operations have included faster response times to incidents and fostering better relations with local first response agencies.

 Due to the Missouri Spill Bill, duty officers monitor the Spill Reporting Hotline (573-634-2436) 24 hours a day, 365 days a year.
-The Environmental Emergency Response Section is the department’s front line of defense against significant and imminent hazardous substance releases, natural or man-made disasters, or homeland security threats that impact public safety and the environment.
+The Environmental Emergency Response Section is the department’s front line of defense against significant and imminent hazardous substance releases, natural or man-made disasters or homeland security threats that impact public safety and the environment.
 On average, the Environmental Emergency Response section receives more than 1,500 incident calls and responds, on average, to more than 300 hazardous substance emergencies each year.